 Another inspiration was the favorite kids game “Simon Says”.
 In this game, players needed to follow what “Simon Says”.
 So like in the “Simon Game” the challengers must follow the notes it plays.
 Failing to do so means losing the game.

 Simon Says was a popular kids game played by millions of children across the world at the time, thus the creators of the “Simon Game” knew that there was a good potential for the success of their product.

 Why The Simon Game Was Popular In The 80s

-The Milton Bradley company, now called Hasbro invested a lot in promoting the “Simon Game”.
-The organized product release was done and prepared grandly.
-A midnight release party was held in New York City dedicated to it.
-The location was no less than Studio 54, an elite disco.
+The Milton Bradley company, now called Hasbro, invested a lot in promoting the “Simon Game”.
+In fact a midnight release party was held in New York City dedicated to it, and the location was no less than the legendary Studio 54.

 The “Simon Game” had a celebrity-like fanfare.
 The hype paid off, and the public loved this game.
-The peak of its sales was during the 1980s.
-Even today it is still being distributed and sold both in stores and online platforms, though of course it’s popularity has declined in favor of more advanced computer and video games.
+The peak of its sales was during the 1980s, but even today it is still being distributed and sold both in stores and online platforms.

-Another secret of its popularity is the challenge it gives to its players.
-It is a memory game that requires good listening and vision.
-Compared to regular board games, where winning is dependent on chance, this game’s victory is by the player’s skill and effort.
-The great thing about this game is that people of all ages can play it.
-That is why family and friends can gather in the living together and see how well each person will do.
-It is also portable and easy to bring on family trips or school camps.
+Another reason for its popularity was the challenge it gave to its players.
+It was a memory game that required good listening and vision.
+Compared to regular board games, where winning was dependent on chance, this game’s victory was by the player’s skill and effort.

 The “Simon Game” was nothing short of legendary, and till this day kids who grew up during the 1980s will at least have seen if not played this iconic toy themselves.
-It remains one of the nostalgic toys of the era, and if you were lucky enough to own one you know it provided hours of educational fun.If You Like This Post Please Share It With Friends! 🙂
+It remains one of the nostalgic toys of the era, and if you were lucky enough to own one, you know that it was a blast to play and a memory you look back on fondly.